sanderson/nanobox-phoenix-bootstrap/README.md

 nanobox run
 ```

-You local codebase is mounted into the dev container.
-Any changes to the app are reflected in your dev app.
+Your local codebase is mounted into the dev container.
+Any changes to the code are reflected in your dev app.
 You can add and load dependencies or any other dev tasks.
 Or you can simply start Phoenix.

 ```bash
 mix phoenix.server